hudsonUriel/bonisa/README.md

 | --- | :---: | :---: |
 | framework OR tool OR engine | (OPTIONAL) Defines the presentation framework | `tool: 'impress'`|

+After choose the file(s) and the library, you can start the presentation with `Bonisa.init()`, as show above.

+It's necessary to wait 1 second until all the libraries and files are read and ready.

 ```json